Unit 2- Dimensions of

 The closer together the contour lines the steeper the slope.

 it makes a "V".
 The point of the "V" points uphill.
-So the river is flowing the opposite way.
+A river flows opposite the point of the "V".

 Stream flow YouTube

 Gradient= Change in elevation/ Change

-1. Change in elevation- Find the elevation of the beginning and ending points and subtract
+of the beginning and end points and subtract the difference between the two.

 Gradient of a Slope YouTube